phantasy-bot/pokemon-llm/docs/architecture/SYSTEM_OVERVIEW.md

 11. **COMMENTARY** - Stream personality (extracted for TTS)
 12. **MEMORY_WRITE** - Events to save to memory

-See [core/prompts.py](../core/prompts.py) for full prompt definitions.
+See [Prompt Reference](../reference/PROMPTS.md) for full prompt definitions.